 How to Find a Certified Translator

 Your translator can be located anywhere in the world, so long as they have that official seal.
 If you want to work with one specifically in the United States, jump directly to page 610.
 There, you’ll find the start of the individuals and business entities who translate from English to Spanish based in the States.

 If any of your original documents were issued in a language other than English, you’re in luck.
 This list contains translators working all over the world across a variety of languages.
 You can find certified individuals to translate from German (alemán), French (francés), Italian (italiano) and even Korean (coreano).
 As this document is written in Spanish, you’ll need to search for the language in question using the Spanish word for that language.
 Then scroll through the pages to see which country the translator who works in that specific language is located.

 Contacting Translators to Get a Quote

 I recommend interviewing at least two people, preferably three.

 Be sure to tell them your time frame and the number of people on your application.

 Ideally, find a translator with experience specifically for visa and immigration purposes.
 Their familiarity with the process will help.
 Mine caught an error and also gave me advice on our financial means documentation.

 Once you get a good feel for someone, ask for a quote and turn around time.
-Most translators charge by the page.
-Some are more forgiving than others as far as charging full cost for pages that are almost identical, such as Apostille seals, which will literally only vary in name and record number.
+Most translators charge by the page, others work on a package price.
+Some will discount pages that are almost identical, such as Apostille seals, which literally only vary in name and record number.
 Others not.